 - Mix all the ingredients together really well (I like to use a whisk) to make sure everything is evenly combined and there are no clumps.

 - Store in an airtight jar.
 Lasts well for months!

 - I don't like to put salt in this one because I don't want to worry about using too much and making something salty.
 It's just easier to add it separately for me, but you can 1-2 teaspoons salt in your seasoning blend if you want!

 I realize it's very pretentious to mix a bunch of spices and call it "house seasoning" as if I'm running some sort of restaurant over here, but I'm too far in to stop now.
 I used an actual label maker for this, guys.
 It's officially a thing.

 I didn't set out to make a "house seasoning," but the more I thought about it the more it made sense.
 It started when I was organizing my spice drawer and realized I should make sure all the spices I use the most were up front and center (or whatever the equivalent of that is in a drawer).

 But here's the thing: I don't gravitate towards just one or two, so as I was pulling them up front I started to realize that "most used" was more like "half the drawer."
-On a whim, I grabbed an empty spice jar (if you’re wondering, these are the ones I have) and started dumping in random amounts of the ones I knew I used the most together: chili powder, smoked paprika, cumin and garlic.
+On a whim, I grabbed an empty spice jar and started dumping in random amounts of the ones I knew I used the most together: chili powder, smoked paprika, cumin and garlic.
 Then I started putting it on roughly 75% of my food and now I barely remember life without it.